Our Featured Books

 Publishing Your Book from Concept to Completion

-Nevertheless—and to avoid those priggish publishing houses from wagging their “I told you so!” fingers at us—we must continue to maintain the highest standards in our writing and in the production of our books. self-publishing.today provides you with all the tools you need to do just that.
-I hope you will take full advantage of its content, become a celebrated author in your own right, and leave us with a literary legacy for all to enjoy.
+Nevertheless—and to avoid those priggish publishing houses from wagging their “I told you so!” fingers at us—we must continue to maintain the highest standards in our writing and in the production of our books.
+And Self-Publishing Today, with its ever-morphing and evolving content, provides you with all the tools you need to do just that.
+We hope you will take full advantage of this beautifully presented monthly journal, become a celebrated author in your own right, and leave us with a literary legacy for all to enjoy.

 THE BLUE RABBIT & OTHER DOG AFFAIRS